antonycc/gpg-test/README.md

 New contributor on-boarding
 ==========================

- 1. [Existing contributor] Invites [New contributor] to join the project
- 2. [New contributor] Clone project from shared repository into workspace
- 3. [New contributor] Generate keypair (RSA and RSA, 2048)
- 4. [New contributor] Export public key
+1.0 [Existing contributor] Invites [New contributor] to join the project 2.0 [New contributor] Clone project from shared repository into workspace 2.1 [New contributor] Generate keypair (RSA and RSA, 2048) 2.2 [New contributor] Export public key
- 5. [New contributor] Add public key to shared repository
- 6. [Existing contributor] Update workspace from shared repository
- 7. [Existing contributor] Import public key into local keychain
- 8. [Existing contributor] Decrypt sensitive material and re-encrypts using current public keys
- 9. [Existing contributor] Update shared repository with encrypted sensitive material
-10. [New contributor] Update workspace from shared repository
-11. [New contributor] Decrypt sensitive material in workspace
+2.3 [New contributor] Update list of contributors with current 2.4 [New contributor] Add public key to shared repository 3.0 [Existing contributor] Update workspace from shared repository 3.1 [Existing contributor] Import public key into local keychain 3.2 [Existing contributor] Decrypt sensitive material 3.3 [Existing contributor] Encrypts using current public keys 3.4 [Existing contributor] Update shared repository with encrypted sensitive material 4.0 [New contributor] Update workspace from shared repository 4.1 [New contributor] Decrypt sensitive material in workspace